For a few short years, I worked as a staff writer for two now-defunct websites: Show Watcher and Illegitimate Theatre.

 REVIEW: CHARLIE BROOKER’S WEEKLY WIPE

 Charlie Brooker’s Weekly Wipe is back, ushering in this still-young year with a healthy-ish dose of bile and pessimism.

 For those not familiar with Brooker’s work, he is a columnist and broadcaster who has worked across a number of mediums.
 Satire is his bread and butter.
-A rather bitter, acerbic form of satire which is often hilarious and offensive, though in that way that it offends everyone and therefore no-one.
+A rather bitter, acerbic form of satire which is often hilarious and offensive, though in a way that it offends everyone and therefore no-one (see also: South Park).

 Weekly Wipe, now in its third series, is a continuation of his earlier Screenwipe and Newswipe programmes, which covered entertainment and news respectively.
 Weekly Wipe combines the two, though the emphasis is strongly on news, or rather, how the news is portrayed.

-Very little is off-limits, with the events such as the Charlie Hebdo massacre and subsequent attacks in France up for grabs and Fox’s recent faux pas, claiming Paris and Birmingham have Muslim-only zones, were rightly ridiculed.
-Politicians get their just deserts also.
+Very little is off-limits, with the events such as the Charlie Hebdo massacre and subsequent attacks in France up for grabs, alongside Fox’s recent (false) claims that Paris and Birmingham have Muslim-only zones.
+Politicians regularly get their just deserts.

 The show mostly consists of Brooker sat either behind a quasi news-desk or sat on a sofa in what may or may not be a set of a living room, introducing clips with ironic commentary and/or inserting humorous and surreal asides, for instance on the appointment of the first female Bishop in the Church of England:

 “She’s called Libby Lane which sounds like a porn name but she’s not a pawn she’s a bishop which means she can now move diagonally.”